 The MLM hair care company offers six primary collections within its Satinique line, each addressing a specific hair or scalp concern, ranging from damage repair and frizz control to dandruff and thinning hair.
 Amway has categorized its collection by surface-level issues in an attempt to treat the underlying conditions, such as scalp dryness or excess oil buildup.

-The brand also holds the Safer Choice certification, indicating that it meets the U.S. EPA's Safe Product Standards.
 For IBOs, this attention to product integrity offers a practical selling advantage.
 It’s easier for them to recommend a product when the formulation backs up its claims.

 2. Nu Skin